Klarp/Accela/README.md

 # Accela

-Accela is a osu! and moderation bot
+Accela is an osu! and moderation bot

 Accela strives to become a simple and elegant looking osu! bot which only shows the user the most important information.